-Idiosyncratic Episode Naming: So far all the post-pilot episodes are named after Hank Williams songs (and quite why the producers made this decision for a series about two female country stars is a mystery).
+Idiosyncratic Episode Naming: The season one episodes - the pilot excepted - are named after Hank Williams songs... and quite why the producers made this decision for a series about two female country stars is a mystery.

 Informed Flaw: ....while Juliette's pipes aren't nearly as bad as the show initially wants you to believe (it's worth noting that Hayden Panettiere has more songs on the show's soundtrack albums than her co-star).

 No Celebrities Were Harmed: Hayden Panettiere's pointed out that Taylor Swift (who many feel Juliette is based on) is far nicer - and tallernote Hayden is standing on a step, stretching up and wearing high heels in this picture, and Taylor still has to crouch down - than her character.
 Evidence: Unlike Juliette, Taylor's never been caught shoplifting.
 Connie Britton has also denied Rayna's based on Reba McEntire.

 No Good Deed Goes Unpunished: Avery backs out of a sexual encounter with a woman looking to sign him, but Scarlett gets mad at him anyway.
 While he did the right thing this time, he previously screwed up Scarlett's demo and she realizes that she no longer trusts him.